BetonQuest/BetonQuest/docs/API/Quest/Overview.md

 ## API Structure

-The API is structured to be intuitive to navigate and grants you access to all its features with short stream-like paths while retaining the ability to inject parts into your own classes to comply with the rule of Demeter.
+The API is structured to be intuitive to navigate and grants you access to all its features with short stream-like paths while retaining the ability to inject parts into your own classes to comply with the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
 The tree-like capsulation of features ensures a narrowing scope as you move down the path.

 <div class="grid" markdown style="grid-template-columns: 2fr 1fr;">